JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 [//]: # (title: Drag and drop operations)

-<title label="EAP" annotations="Android,Desktop">Drag and drop operations</title>
+<title label="EAP" annotations="Desktop">Drag and drop operations</title>

+To allow users to drag files and objects in or out of your Compose Multiplatform app, you can use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify potential sources or destinations for drag operations.

-> Currently, the drag and drop operations are only supported for Android and desktop, but the support will be extended
+> Currently, drag and drop operations are only supported in Compose Multiplatform for desktop.
-> to iOS and web in future releases.
+> The support will be extended to iOS and web in future releases.
 >
 {type="note"}

-To allow users to drag files and objects in or out of your Compose Multiplatform app, you can use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify potential sources or destinations for drag operations.

 To prepare a composable to be a drag source:
 1. Choose the trigger for the drag event with the `detectDragGestures()` function (for example, `onDragStart`).